YellowMinionPlannet/Notes/Udemy_Jonas_Javascript/Udemy_Jonas_Javascript.md

 The order of call stack/execution context is the order of function's call.
 This order does not affect scope chain, which is determined by where function located.

+* *this* keyword behavior is the same under function declaration and function expression
+* *scope chain* works the same as function declaration and function expression

 ```js
 const age = 18;